vidstack/vidstack.io/src/routes/docs/player/components/ui/buffering-indicator/_Docs.md

 	stroke-dashoffset: 50;
 }

-/* Show buffering indicator while media is not ready for playback, or buffering. */ :not([media-can-play]) .buffering-icon, [media-waiting] .buffering-icon {
+/* Show buffering indicator while media is not ready, or buffering. */ :not([media-can-play]) .buffering-icon, [media-waiting] .buffering-icon {
 	opacity: 1;